layer6ai-labs/hitl-conformal-prediction/README.md

 where `<dataset>` is the desired dataset.
 We have implemented `fashion-mnist`, `go-emotions`, `object-net`, and `few-nerd`.

+`fashion-mnist`, `go-emotions`, and `few-nerd` will be automatically downloaded when the code is run. `object-net` can be downloaded in its entirety from the original [source](https://objectnet.dev/) and preprocessed as in [this function](https://github.com/layer6ai-labs/hitl-conformal-prediction/blob/master/dataset_utils.py#L330).
+Since only a small subset is needed for our code, we provide a [link](https://drive.google.com/drive/folders/1Ld3CzbfANHR7zPJGteKaf6qHURlMcheW?usp=drive_link) to download only what is needed, and already pre-processed.

 ### Dynamic Updating of Config Values

 Dataset and calibration hyperparameters are loaded from the `config.py` file at runtime.